 - HPE Primera

 - IBM SAN

 The solution targets mission-critical apps with end-to-end NVMe, real-time machine learning, and a wealth of data services.
 It also improves storage efficiency with a guaranteed data reduction of almost four to one.
-San provisioning is said to be possible in less than 30 seconds, plus it offers six nines availability and replication for business continuance and disaster recovery.
+Dell also offers cloud mobility: users can move data from PowerMax to AWS, Azure, and Dell EMC ECS cloud environments.

-- Consolidate block, file and mainframe workloads on one array
+- Block, file and mainframe workload consolidation on one array

 - Inline deduplication and compression

 - End-to-end encryption

 - NVMe-based arrays provide high performance

 - Customer support received high ratings from multiple users

 - Because PowerMax is an enterprise-grade solution, it may be too expensive for small businesses or challenging for less experienced teams to manage